 In last weeks’ post I shared with you the fact that I believe the biggest barrier to success and performance improvement is mindset.
 I also promised you some tips on how to move from a Fixed to a Growth Mindset.
-Below you will find two sets of tips, one for individuals looking to shift their own mindset.
+Below I have outlined my top tips for individuals looking to shift their own mindset.
 In my next blog, I’ll focus on tips for leaders looking to help their teams gain a winning mindset.
-I have focused, in parts, on sales people and sales leaders specifically, but the tips are all easily transferable.
+Whilst I have based these tips on sales professionals specifically, the tips are all easily transferable.

 1. Be honest with yourself

 If you’re going to shift your mindset, you need to be able to recognise the ‘Fixed Mindset’ signs in your own behaviours and attitudes and that requires you to be completely honest with yourself.
 Those with a fixed mindset avoid failure, to the extent that they will avoid new challenges and situations, rather than risk failure.
 They tend to immediately look for someone, or something, else to blame when things go wrong and they rely heavily on their natural ability, rather than focusing improvement and personal growth.
 (Take a look at my last post for a more extensive list.)

 Fixed mindset individuals are great at making excuses, but not so great when it comes to personal accountability (unless it’s to share and celebrate ‘wins’!).
 If you’re going to make a change towards a Growth Mindset, you need to take responsibility for your own actions (and inactions).
 For example, the phrase “I didn’t have time”, common amongst Fixed Mindset people, is not a justifiable reason because, ultimately, you had the choice whether to make the time or not.
 “So and so never got back to me” is another example – but, of course, you could have chased them.
 Take some time to reflect back on previous situations, in which a goal wasn’t met, or target not reached and ask yourself, how did you react?
 Did you blame other people or circumstances?
 What could you have done differently?